How Abusers Groom Their Victims (and Everyone Else)

 What a blow to the survivor.
 There is such a horrific sense of injustice as her abuser is praised and supported for “putting up with her.”
 She is often accused of being the abuser herself.
 I was accused of having a personality disorder and of having an affair.
 There was no evidence of my abuser’s accusations, yet he was trusted and believed.

-By the way, I write and teach classes and coach women every day of every week, and I have for over three years.
+By the way, I write and teach classes and coach women every day of every week, and I have for over five years.
 I rarely talk about my personal experience, and I’ve never shared my whole story online.
 Yet sometimes I’m accused of being an angry, bitter woman for mentioning my experience in public.
 That’s simply not true.